Forthcoming Issues of The Apollonian |

 Selected papers from the issue will also be published in an edited volume due to be published by a reputed international academic publisher in 2018.
 Standalone submissions for the volume will be accepted too.
 Please direct any queries to the journal’s email address.

-Papers of up to 8000 words using MLA referencing style, accompanied by an abstract within 300 words, must be submitted using the online submission interface on the journal’s Submission page by the 31st August 2017.
-Please note that the Word file must be named “Submission-Dec 17-Author Name” e.g. Submission-Dec 17-John Smith, to avoid confusion.
+Papers of up to 8000 words using MLA referencing style (7th edition), accompanied by an abstract within 300 words, must be submitted to the journal’s email address firstname.lastname@example.org.
+Please note that the Word file must be named “Submission-Author Name” e.g. Submission-John Smith, to avoid confusion.
 Before submitting, please prepare your manuscript following the journal’s guidelines which can be found here: http://theapollonian.in/index.php/submission-guidelines/.

 Enquiries/ submission proposals should be directed to the Editors at email@example.com